-El Nido island tour packages have 4 main tours named as Tour A, Tour B, Tour C and Tour D. All set to do one day for each tour.
+El Nido island tour packages have 4 main tours named as Tour A, Tour B, Tour C and Tour D. All set for one day trip for each tour.
 Lately, they have added a combination tour named as Combo A and C, which means that it will be taken both tours in one day.

 During my island hopping with Tour D, the experience was different as it was raining heavily and the weather was so bad.
 If you don’t know yet, Tour A and Tour C are the famous ones, which are highly recommended by operators and locals too.
 Though my Tour D experience was in a bad weather, our tour for A and C was sunny and clear skies.

 Why do locals recommend Tour A and C?